bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 - If the contestant spins again and the result is a skunk, all of the money earned on that turn is lost and the turn ends.
 - The contestant may continue adding to his or her winnings until he or she chooses to stop or until a spin results in a skunk.

+Use this information to solve the following problems.

 	a.
 What is the probability that the result will be a number on all of the first three spins of the wheel?

 	b.
 Suppose a contestant has earned $800 on his or her first three spins and chooses to spin the wheel again.
 What is the expected value of his or her total winnings for the four spins?

 	c.
 A contestant who lost at this game alleges that the wheel is not fair.
 In order to check on the fairness of the wheel, the data in the table below were collected for 100 spins of this wheel.
+Based on these data, can you conclude that the four outcomes on this wheel are not equally likely?
+Give appropriate statistical evidence to support your answer.

 +-----------+--------+-------+------+------+
 | Result    | Skunk  |  $100 | $200 | $500 |
 +-----------+--------+-------+------+------+
 | Frequency |   33   |   21  |  20  |  26  |
 +-----------+--------+-------+------+------+

-Based on these data, can you conclude that the four outcomes on this wheel are not equally likely?
-Give appropriate statistical evidence to support your answer.

 6. **2005, Free Response Form B, #2**